newghost/websvr/README.md

 --------------
 Render template with params, using doT template engine

-    res.render([view, ] model);
+    res.render([view, model]);

-View is optional, in this case it will get the template path from req.url
+View is optional, it will get the location of template from req.url

     res.render({json: true});